-Everything about Chateau Prieure Lichine Margaux Fourth Growth, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on winemaking and terroir, along with wine tasting reviews.
+Learn everything about Chateau Prieure Lichine Margaux Fourth Growth, Bordeaux producer with wine tasting notes, and wine with food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Prieure Lichine History, Overview

 What we know of as Chateau Prieure Lichine today started out as a priory for Benedictine monks.
 The monks produced Bordeaux wine for dinner and various religious ceremonies.
 Like many estates during the French Revolution, Prieure Lichine was seized, split up and sold at auction.
 In 1789 parts of Prieure Lichine were bought by numerous surrounding Chateaux in the Margaux appellation.
 Since that time, the vineyard has sold wine under several different names including La Prieure and Prieure-Cantenac.

 By the time the noted author and wine merchant Alexis Lichine arrived in the Medoc to buy Chateau Prieure, due to neglect and a lack of finances, the vineyard was down to only 11 planted hectares.
 Because everything about the estate was in bad condition, Chateau Prieure-Lichine was sold for a song.
 Rumors are, the estate was bought for the ridiculous sum of only 8,000 British Pounds!